demosthenesk/jwget/README.md

 You can download the javaFX library from https://gluonhq.com/products/javafx/

-jwget was developed with javaFX 19.0.2.1
+jwget was developed with javaFX 19.0.2.1 and openjdk-jre 11.
+You can run the classes with default-jre 11 of ubuntu 22.04.01 or greater.

 1. Choose your operating system [Linux/Windows/macOS], then your architecture, and finaly choose SDK type.